Back to: Australia's welfare snapshots

 one-parent family: Family comprising a lone parent with at least one dependent or non-dependent child (regardless of age) who is also usually living in the household.
 Examples of one-parent families include a parent aged 25 with dependent children, and a parent aged 80 living with a child aged 50.
 See also single parent.

-Organisation for Economic Co-operation and Development (OECD): Organisation of 38 countries, including Australia, that are mostly developed.
-Some are emerging, such as Chile, Mexico and Turkey.
-OECD’s aim is to promote policies that will improve the economic and social wellbeing of people around the world.
-See a list of current members.
+Organisation for Economic Co-operation and Development (OECD): An organisation of 38 countries, including Australia, that collaborate to develop, evaluate, and promote policies that will improve economic and social wellbeing through sustainable economic growth.

 other adoption (known child adoption): Adoption of a child or children by the commissioning (surrogate) parents, whether the commissioning parents are a relative or not.